The Peace Chamber:

 The Crosses of Lafayette, a grassroots protest and public art piece begun in 2003, has had its well-publicized controversies but regardless of one’s political or religious affiliation, the hill has evolved into a true Peace Memorial internationally recognized, yet deeply rooted here in the golden grasses of the East Bay.

 After 10 years many have forgotten to take notice of the hillside.
-Lara drives past The Crosses of Lafayette on a daily basis and was prompted into creative action upon realizing that the Crosses faced an unsure future.
-She is currently working with the Crosses Advisory Council in an architectural capacity to help the group visualize a future for a permanent memorial and to help ensure the legacy of the Crosses and its message is protected.
+Lara drives past the installation on a daily basis and was prompted into creative action upon realizing that the Crosses faced an unsure future.
+She is currently a founding member of the Lafayette Hillside Memorial Board of Directors, engaged in an architectural and creative capacity to help the group visualize a future for a permanent memorial and to help ensure the legacy of the Crosses Landmark and its message is protected.

 East Bay Times January 8, 2017: Art Piece Invites Conversation